ASU breaks ground for the future of healthcare

 The project offers many different facets of the future of healthcare, and is expected to open in Fall 2028.

-Elizabeth Baker, associate dean of Medical Education and Heather Clark, senior associate dean for Engineering Integration joined “Arizona Horizon” to discuss how ASU will teach students by fusing medicine and engineering to produce the physician engineers of tomorrow.
+Elizabeth Baker, associate dean of medical education and Heather Clark, senior associate dean for engineering integration, both at ASU, joined “Arizona Horizon” to discuss how the medical school will fuse medicine and engineering.